Informatics-John-Innes-Centre/nbipath/README.md

 docker run -it --rm nbipath:latest
 ```

-To remove the Docker image later:
+5. To remove the Docker image later:

 ```bash
 docker rmi nbipath:latest
 ```

+> Running in Docker ensures the `/norwich` directory exists only inside the container, leaving your host filesystem untouched.

+---

 ## How to Play

-Once installed, run:
+Once installed (either natively or via Docker), run:

 ```bash
 nbipath